 "Jeannie's work is drawn from an interest in materials and shifting notions of value and perception.
 The work is appears tactile, and begs to be sensed, touched and experienced."

 Anna Vardi curator

 Jeannie has been practicing since her BA, 1998, and MA in 2000.
 Her focus for the first ten years, was socially engaged practice, or New Genre of Public art.
 Influenced by the theories of Suzanne Lacy and Mary Jane Jacob, and specifically the discourse around the role and relationship between artist, artwork and audience.
-Through many projects Jeannie developed her methodologies of with a focus on contribution and exchange.
+Through many projects Jeannie developed her methodologies with a focus on contribution and exchange.
 Projects related to a locality, a space or political issue.
-Her project, The Colour Happened on the Inside, developed through research and interventions on the high street resulted in an interactive artwork on the 72 meters of hoardings.
-The work explored the contested demolition of the brutalist, Tricorn building.
+Her project, The Colour Happened on the Inside, explored the contested demolition of the brutalist, Tricorn building and resulted in an interactive artwork on the 72 meters of hoardings.
 The work was featured in a Design Awards Conference and profiled in international journals.